Pests of bamboos cultivated in western gardens

 Bamboo leaves have a limited life span, longer for genera with thicker leaves, and will suffer various kinds of damage progressively over their natural life span of 2-5 years, without any pests or diseases being involved.
 Pest attack is most evident from attack of young leaves, which otherwise would be a healthy uniform colour, although environmental stress such as drought or cold can also damage young leaves.

 Avoiding bamboo spider mites in the first place is obviously by far the best solution.
 However, in the US and mainland Europe many, if not most bamboo collections and nurseries are now infested heavily or sporadically with these mites.
 Visitors and buyers should beware.
 Efforts to keep these out of the UK since they first came to our attention in the UK (Stapleton 1996, Ostoja-Starzewski 2000) were partly successful in stopping the spread for many years, but the mites are now well established in several UK bamboo gardens, so visitors beware.
 It is very easy for these tiny insects to be picked up or deposited accidentally by brushing clothing or hair on bamboo foliage.
 New plants should be monitored particularly closely and cut back to the ground if mite colonies are seen or suspected.
+Leaves should be wrapped and buried.
 Older plants should get a regular routine inspection or sanitary clear-felling as well.
+Growers and sellers of bamboo should be very aware and must not sell bamboos with these pests on them!

 Other spider mites such as the ubiquitous 2-spotted greenhouse mite, Tetranychus urticae Koch, 1836, commonly found on many houseplants, are not often a problem outside except in the driest of climates, but they can build up quickly indoors under hot dry conditions, leading to speckled leaves that fall off early, associated with a light but extensive webbing all over the plant.
 Insecticide sprays are often adequate for control.
 Indoor bamboos also benefit from regular water spraying, and periodic, temporary relocation outside in wet weather (not in the winter, especially for tender species).
 Predator mites can be useful for control of these mites on long-term plantings under glass or indoors.